rairprotocol/dev-dapp-season1/Season 1 Tasks/5. Modify Dapp/README.md

 17. Click "New Issue" (the green button).
 18. Add a title to your issue.
 In this case your title should read "5.
 Modify Dapp"
 19. Add a screenshot of your logged in wallet on the frontend.
 20. Finally copy-paste the text below and replace [RPC Address] with the address you recieved from Alchemy.
-(DO NOT POST YOUR API KEY)
 ```
 I deployed RAIR successfully.
 My Alchemy RPC address is [RPC Address].
 ```